mrbooshehri/my_devops-journey/zabbix/super zabbix/README.md

 ## Inventory auto collection
-In each agent invetory section you can select ```Automatic``` option. it will get some of data accorting to the template it has and put them on the list. for example ```hostname``` and ```operating system``` in ```Zabbix agent for linux OS```
+In each agent invetory section you can select ```Automatic``` option. it will get some of data according to the template it has and put them on the list. for example ```hostname``` and ```operating system``` in ```Zabbix agent for linux OS```